Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Application Study: Exploratory Bicycle Frame Design with Constraints and Performance Targets

 \paragraph{Design Constraints} The FRAMED problem provides a method to evaluate constraint adherence for generated samples, making the constraint satisfaction metric a natural choice.
 Since closed-form constraint definitions are not available, more informative choices such as signed distance to constraint boundary are not feasible in this problem.

-\paragraph{Design Quality and Target Achievement} In FRAMED, we do not have a known set of Pareto-optimal designs.
-While we could infer an approximate set from the dataset, we have no basis for assuming that dataset designs are near-optimal, in part due to a randomization step in the FRAMED dataset generation pipeline~\cite{regenwetter2022framed}.
-Therefore, we can feasibly expect to generate designs that dominate the previously non-dominated designs in the dataset, making generational distance a poor choice.
-We also do not have a differentiable solver which we could query to calculate the optimality gap.
-As such, we use hypervolume to capture the overall optimality of generated designs.
-Since we are given performance targets with priority weights, we use a weighted target achievement rate as a simple metric, but we can also use signed distance to target since we have access to simple closed-form target criteria.
-Finally, we use the Design Target Achievement Index (DTAI) to evaluate overall target achievement performance.
+\paragraph{Design Quality and Target Achievement} We would like to evaluate the overall optimality of generated designs but lack both a Pareto-optimal reference set to use generational distance~\footnote{While we could infer an approximate set from the dataset, we have no basis for assuming that dataset designs are near-optimal, in part due to a randomization step in the FRAMED dataset generation pipeline~\cite{regenwetter2022framed}.} and a differentiable solver to use optimality gap.
+Instead, we select hypervolume.
+To capture target achievement, we use a weighted target achievement rate as a simple metric, but we can also use signed distance to target since we have access to simple closed-form target criteria.
+Finally, we use the design target achievement index (DTAI) to evaluate overall target achievement performance.